What should you expect to see during this second week?

 If we had an egg heart rate monitor, we'd see the heart beating strongly.

 In this article, we look at written and photographic detail of what to look for in a properly developing egg.

-The candling pictures I use here and on my other incubating and hatching series are my own and follow one of my eggs right through from the start of the process to the end.
+The candling pictures I use here and on my other incubating and hatching series are my own.
+They follow one of my eggs right through from the start of the process to hatch.

-This part of hatching chickens is the most interesting (apart from the hatch itself, obviously!) because there's such a lot going on so quickly.
+This part of hatching chickens is the most interesting (apart from the hatch itself, obviously!) because there's such a lot going on, and so quickly.